Republican Women of Prescott

 The size and scope of our government makes it nearly impossible to understand and navigate; much less comply with all the laws on the books.
 The work of governing has largely been delegated by Congress to administrative agencies and it has become a top down proposition; not from the people, as our founders envisioned.

-We will provide trusted and reliable information to people so they can learn, then participate in governing and we’re going to use computers and smartphones as our learning delivery system.
+We have gathered trusted and reliable information so you can learn, then participate in the governing process at the local, state and federal level.
 A broad range of information includes:

 Picture